Skip to main content

 What is a credit card ZIP code or postal code?

-A credit card ZIP code is the 5-digit zip code from your U.S. billing address.
-When you make a purchase, the ZIP code you enter must match the ZIP code associated with your official cardholder address.
+A credit card ZIP code is the 5-digit ZIP code from your U.S. billing address.
+When you make a purchase, the ZIP code you enter is typically expected to match the ZIP code associated with your official cardholder address.

 Why does my credit card ask for my ZIP code?